Filiprogrammer/AlphabotSZUCar/docs/alphabot_assembly_guide.md

 PLACEHOLDER

-Connect the Pins of the L298N motor driver to the Alphabot ESP32 PCB.
+Connect the pins of the L298N motor driver to the Alphabot ESP32 PCB.

 PLACEHOLDER